-Walkthrough: Register a Dynamics 365 app with Azure Active Directory
+Walkthrough: Register a Dynamics 365 for Customer Engagement app with Azure Active Directory

 Applies to Dynamics 365 for Customer Engagement apps version 9.x

-This walkthrough describes how to register an application with Azure Active Directory, which enables a user with Dynamics 365 (online) user account to connect to their Dynamics 365 Online Customer Engagement instance from external client applications using OAuth authentication.
+This walkthrough describes how to register an application with Azure Active Directory, which enables a user with Dynamics 365 for Customer Engagement user account to connect to their Dynamics 365 for Customer Engagement Online Customer Engagement instance from external client applications using OAuth authentication.

-Dynamics 365 also provides you with Server-to-Server (S2S) authentication option to connect to Dynamics 365 Online Customer Engagement instance from external applications and services using the special application user account.
-S2S authentication is the common way that apps registered on Microsoft AppSource use to access the Dynamics 365 data of their subscribers.
+Dynamics 365 for Customer Engagement also provides you with Server-to-Server (S2S) authentication option to connect to Dynamics 365 for Customer Engagement Online Customer Engagement instance from external applications and services using the special application user account.
+S2S authentication is the common way that apps registered on Microsoft AppSource use to access the Dynamics 365 for Customer Engagement data of their subscribers.
 More information: Build web applications using Server-to-Server (S2S) authentication.

 App registration in Azure Active Directory is typically done by ISVs who want to develop external client applications to read and write data in Customer Engagement.
 Registering an app in Azure Active Directory provides you with Application ID and Redirect URI values that ISVs can use in their client application's authentication code.
 When end users use the ISV's application for the first time to connect to their Customer Engagement instance by providing their Customer Engagement credentials, a consent form is presented to the end user.
 After consenting to use their Customer Engagement account with the ISV's application, end users can connect to Customer Engagement instance from external application.
 The consent form is not displayed again to other users after the first user who has already consented to use the ISV's app.
 Apps registered in Azure Active Directory are multi-tenant, which implies that other Customer Engagement users from other tenant can connect to their instance using the ISV's app.